 2. In case of an emergency closing, employees shall be paid their regular pay for that day if they were scheduled to work.
-If an employee calls in before an emergency closing is declared and is given permission to take a paid leave day, that employee must use the paid leave time for that day.
 Temporary, substitute, and contract casual employees shall not be paid for emergency closing.

 3. Staff members are required to be in the library and ready to work at the assigned time.
-Two or more incidents of tardiness occurring within a single pay period will be considered excessive and will result in disciplinary action.
 Habitual, repetitious, or patterns of tardiness will also result in disciplinary action.

 D. LEAVES may be taken in a minimum of 15-minute increments.